 Every event is different.
 Before choosing tools or staffing, ask yourself:

-Are you prioritizing speed, personalization, or security?
+- Are you prioritizing speed, personalization, or security?

-Will check-in happen all at once or in waves across the day?
+- Will check-in happen all at once or in waves across the day?

-Do you need badge printing, walk-in registration, or table assignments?
+- Do you need badge printing, walk-in registration, or table assignments?

-Once you know your goals, you can shape a check-in plan that works – whether that means a staffed desk or a self-serve kiosk system.
+Once you know your goals, you can shape a check-in plan that works—whether that means a staffed desk or a self-serve kiosk system.

 👉 Need help building your check-in strategy?
-Check-In Pax offers expert event setup services →
+Check-in Pax offers expert event setup services →

 Step 2: Build a Unified Guest List and Data Structure